fluidex/fluidex.github.io/src/posts_en/zkrollup-intro1.md

 Prerequisites: basic programming and blockchain knowledge, no cryptography background needed.

 Currently, major expectations on blockchain technology are further scaling, higher performance and lower costs.
 In this post, we will dive into ZK-Rollup, which is one of the [Ethereum layer 2 scaling solutions](https://ethereum.org/nl/developers/docs/layer-2-scaling/).
-It exquisitely applies a zero knowledge proof technique (known as ZK-SNARK) to reduce the on-chain calculation costs, thus, able to improve Ethereum performance extremely (~10x-100x).
-ZK-Rollup is considered the most important Layer 2 scaling solution in the long term by many people, including Vitalik, the founder of Ethereum.
+It exquisitely applies a zero knowledge proof technique (known as ZK-SNARK) to reduce the on-chain costs, and thus, is able to improve Ethereum TPS considerably (~10x-100x).
+ZK-Rollup is considered as the most important Ethereum Layer 2 scaling solution in the long term by many people, including Vitalik, the founder of Ethereum.

 > In general, my own view is that in the short term, optimistic rollups are likely to win out for general-purpose EVM computation and ZK rollups are likely to win out for simple payments, exchange and other application-specific use cases, but in the medium to long term ZK rollups will win out in all use cases as ZK-SNARK technology improves. -- Vitalik

-We will share some experience on ZK-Rollup system development in this post.
-The motivation of this post is that, currently there are many high quality resources introducing ZK-SNARK (the proof itself), with a lot of cryptographic details.
+In this series of posts, we will share our experience on developing a ZK-Rollup system.
+The motivation of these posts is that, currently there are many high quality resources introducing the cryptography behind ZK-SNARK, with a lot of math details.
 In the meantime, there are also many non-technical blogs looking into the impact and prospect of ZK-Rollup.
 Very few will dive into questions like, how does ZK-Rollup boost performance exactly?
 Or, how does a complete ZK-Rollup system look like?
 Or, is there any important but usually overlooked details in a ZK-Rollup system?

-[Fluidex](https://github.com/Fluidex/), as one of the very few teams that are independently developing a complete ZK-Rollup system, is hoping to share some experience learnt through ZK-Rollup system development.
-We hope this could help other developers in the field.
-We will talk about some important but rarely mentioned topics, like where the performance bottleneck is in a ZK-Rollup system, what does the economic cost contains, etc.
+[Fluidex](https://github.com/Fluidex/), as one of the very few teams that are independently developing a ZK-Rollup system from scratch, is happy to share some experience gained from ZK-Rollup system development.
+We hope this could benefit other developers in the field.
+We will talk about some important but rarely mentioned topics, like where the performance bottleneck is in a ZK-Rollup system, where does the economic cost lie, etc.

 ## Overview of ZK-SNARK & ZK-Rollup

-Again, we won't focus on the cryptographic details of ZK-SNARK proof, because as stated, there are enough high quality resources introducing it.
+Again, we won't focus on the cryptographic details of ZK-SNARK proof, because as stated, there are enough high quality resources explaining it.
 In this chapter, we will briefly answer the following questions: What can ZK-SNARK do?
 Why does it become the core of ZK-Rollup, and help boost Ethereum performance along with "rollup"?
 What does "rollup" mean exactly?

 ### The Nature of ZK-SNARK

-Generally speaking, in a blockchain ecosystem, each node will do the same computation for each transaction in the block, then verify that their results are the same as those of other nodes.
+Generally speaking, in a blockchain ecosystem, each node will execute the same computation for each transaction in the block, then verify that their results are the same as those of other nodes.
 In other words, for each transaction to be on chain, it will be executed by every node.
 That's one major reason why blockchain have relatively low performance.

 However, is "computing again" the only way to verify a transaction?
 To put it differently: is it necessary that the cost of verifying is as much as the cost of computing?

 The answer is NO. Verifying could be cheaper than computing.
 Let's take Sudoku for example.
 The complexity of solving a Sudoku is quite different from that of verifying a Sudoku solution.
 To "compute again" is the least efficient verification method.
 If you happen to have a computer science background, just consider the P vs NP problems in computational complexity theory.

 Therefore, in blockchain, it's worthwhile to have a technical solution that can lower the verification cost, even by increasing the computation cost.
 The reason is that, for each transaction, computation will only happen once, while verification will happen on every node. **ZK-SNARK by nature is such a technique that significantly lowers the verification cost.** Generally, ZK-SNARK can make the verification cost several orders of magnitude less than the computational cost.
-To be precise, reducing the verification complexity from linear to constant (or logarithmic).
+To be precise, reducing the verification complexity from linear to constant (or logarithmic), that is what "succinctness", the "S" in "SNARK", stands for.

 Let's look at how ZK-SNARK works.

-For a particular program, it will first preprocess it.
-After the one-off preprocessing, for each input, it will compute the result of the input, as well as generate a "proof" (usually in form of large prime numbers) with relatively larger costs.
+For a particular program, it will first be preprocessed.
+After the one-off preprocessing, for each input, a prover will need to compute the result corresponding to the input, as well as generate a "proof" (usually in form of large prime numbers) with relatively larger costs.
 Any verifier could use this "proof" and input to quickly verify the correctness of the result without actually running the program.

 A more detailed description in pseudo code: